Antuhkneee/aws-cloud-resume-challenge/README.md

 **DynamoDB/Lambda** - Created a table in DynamoDB to record the view count and wrote a Lambda function in python to call from/update the table.

 **JavaScript/Git** - Wrote a few lines of JavaScript to display the updated view count pulled from the Lambda API, connected frontend to GitHub repository for source control.

+My portfolo website is currently down to stop incurring costs.
+Thank you :)